ALQI/adb_bak2computer-Mac/README.md

 2. Download the project, extract it to your HOME directoy
 3. Chmod everything so its all executable (chmod -Rf 777 ~/adb_bak2computer/ )
 4. Run adb_bak2computer.sh
+5. Enter a number from the menu
+6. Profit

 Initial support is only be for the d2vzw (SCH-I535)